"Brilliant neighbourhood planing guide from the social enterprise, Create Streets" Neil Parish MP

 Create Boulevards Mini-Charrettes

 The outcomes of the Create Boulevards mini-charrettes will be shown of on June 30th 2017.
-Organised with, and as part of, the London Festival of Architecture, it is a weekend to show off the potential of London’s arterial roads to become beautified, lived-in and loved places.
+Organised with, and as part of, the London Festival of Architecture, it is a chance to show off the potential of London’s arterial roads to become beautified, lived-in and loved places.

-The weekend is designed to demonstrate the potential of the idea, on London roads that would be great candidates for boulevardisation.
+The event is designed to demonstrate the potential of the idea, on London roads that would be great candidates for boulevardisation.

 The scheme has already garnered considerable support.
-Amongst the organisations who have committed to being involved in the weekend are HTA Design, JTP Architects, Urban Engineering Studio, Francis Terry & Associates and Alexandra Steed Urban.
+Amongst the organisations involved in are HTA Design, JTP Architects, Urban Engineering Studio, Francis Terry & Associates and Alexandra Steed Urban.

 We presented about this weekend at the London Conference on November 16.
 The presentation can be downloaded here